-As a result, deadlines are missed and that ever-growing to-do list keeps… well, growing.
+As a result, deadlines are missed, and that ever-growing to-do list keeps… well, growing.
 There’s always something else screaming for your attention, making each day feel like a constant battle against productivity.

-Tricky employee queries
+1. Tricky employee queries

-The key lies in fast access to meaningful data.
+The key to dealing with usual requests lies in fast access to meaningful data.
 With the right HR system in place, organisations can quickly refer to the information that matters when a concern or question is raised.

-There’s nothing worse than spending months (sometimes, years) training up an employee only to watch them leave without so much as a backwards glance.
+There’s nothing worse than spending months (sometimes, years) training an employee only to watch them leave without so much as a backwards glance.
 It’s a budget killer and puts the organisation right back at square one.